Elvis' Greatest Shit

 Elvis' Greatest Shit is a bootleg recording of Elvis Presley, released in July 1982.
-It assembles a number of studio recordings—including some film scores—and outtakes intended to represent the worst recordings Presley made in his career.
+It assembles a number of studio recordings (largely from Presley's film soundtracks), live recordings, and outtakes intended to represent the worst recordings that Presley made in his career.

 Contents

 The disc was assembled by a bootlegger known simply as "Richard", who thought some fans were overenthusiastic to the point of deification, and wanted to show that Presley, like most other artists, could not produce exclusively critically acclaimed work throughout his lengthy career.
 The tracks are mostly recordings from film soundtracks, along with a few outtakes of well-known songs; one is an aborted take of "Can't Help Falling in Love," in which, at the breakdown of the take, Presley exclaimed, "Aw, shiiiiiiiit!".

 This "poor taste" concept did not merely extend to the album's contents but continued on the cover, which contained a photo of Presley shortly after his death, lying in a coffin.
 The photograph was allegedly taken by Presley's cousin and subsequently sold to the National Enquirer.
-The subtitle, "50,000,000 Elvis Fans Can Be Wrong", parodied the compilation album 50,000,000 Elvis Fans Can't Be Wrong, and the packaging included a reproduction of a prescription from George Nichopolous, who was one of Presley's doctors.
+The subtitle, "50,000,000 Elvis Fans Can Be Wrong", parodied the compilation album 50,000,000 Elvis Fans Can't Be Wrong, and the packaging included a reproduction of a prescription from George Nichopoulos, one of Presley's doctors.

-The album's putative record company was not RCA Victor, the record label for which Presley recorded for almost his entire career, but "Dog Vomit", while another copy had "RCA Victim" as its label, and both featured a parody of Nipper, the "His Master's Voice" RCA Victor dog trademark logo, vomiting into a gramophone, with the caption of "He Makes Me Sick" underneath him.
+The album's putative label was not RCA Victor, for which Presley recorded for almost his entire career, but "Dog Vomit" or "RCA Victim", and featured a parody of Nipper, the dog in the RCA Victor "His Master's Voice" logo, vomiting into a gramophone, captioned "He Makes Me Sick".

-Most of these tracks are diegetic music from the following feature films:
+Most of the tracks are diegetic music from the following films starring Presley: